AvaProtocol/EigenLayer-AVS/docs/operator.md

 enable_node_api: true
 ```

 Configure 2 env var for your ECDSA and BLS password.
-Recall that these are
-generated when you onboard your operator to EigenLayer.
+Recall that these are generated when you onboard your operator to EigenLayer.
+In case your password contains special characters to the command-line, here we export both variables by disabling history expansion temporarily.
 ```
+set +H
-export OPERATOR_BLS_KEY_PASSWORD=
+export OPERATOR_BLS_KEY_PASSWORD="<operator_bls_password>"
-export OPERATOR_ECDSA_KEY_PASSWORD=
+export OPERATOR_ECDSA_KEY_PASSWORD="<operator_ecdsa_password>"
+set -H
 ```

 Now, we can start the registration process by running our `ap-avs` AVS release binary.